IL BHWELL HRSA Scholars Program

 - SOCW561 BHWELL Field Seminar (1 credit each semester);

-- Participate in two Interprofessional Ed (IPE) trainings with College of Medicine;
+- Participate in two BHWELL-sponsored Interprofessional Ed (IPE) trainings with other health professions from the College of Medicine or Nursing.

-- Successfully match with a BHWELL-approved rural or underserved site (request list at IL-BHWELL@illinois.edu);
+- Successfully match with a BHWELL-approved field site (request list in early Fall at IL-BHWELL@illinois.edu).

-BHWELL is funded by a four-year grant from the Healthcare Resources and Services Administration (HRSA) awarded to the School of Social Work (PI, Dr. Janet Liechty).
+Funding Acknowledgement: The BHWELL(2017-2021) and BHWELL (2021-2025) projects are funded by two sequential four-year grants from the Healthcare Resources and Services Administration (HRSA) awarded to the School of Social Work (PI, Dr. Janet Liechty, HRSA #M01HP31357)